fbpx

 • 0-3.4 – Mal – Fail

 With this grading scale, decimals from 0.5 and higher are rounded up to the closest whole number — for instance, 9.5 becomes a 10, therefore making 9.5 the minimum grade to pass.
-When comparing the Portuguese grading system to American education systems, and other countries’ grading systems, they are very different, so it is a good idea to understand how to compare the two.
+When comparing the Portuguese grading system to American education systems and other countries’ grading systems, they are very different, so it is a good idea to understand how to compare the two and work towards your child’s academic excellence.

 Is education free in Portugal?

 When it comes to Portugal’s school fees, public education in the country is free, and every child must attend school up to the age of 18.
-Golden Visa residents can enroll their children in the local school.
+Foreign residents who are living in the country with valid residence permits can enroll their children in a local primary school or high school.

 Pre-school education is optional.
 This is for children between the ages of three and six and is provided by kindergartens.
-Kindergartens are managed by a variety of public organizations, private schools, charitable institutions, and cooperatives.
+Kindergartens are managed by various public organizations, independent schools, charitable institutions, and cooperatives.

 Is university education free in Portugal?